Crime in Afghanistan: Other illegal markets

-The Global Initiative Against Transnational Organized Crime's report in April 2023 highlights that analyses of the connection between Afghanistan's illicit economy and conflict have been narrowly focused on the opium economy and its by-products, while ignoring the diversified nature of the country's illegal markets, which includes sectors like illegal mining, the wildlife trade, and arms trafficking.
+The Global Initiative Against Transnational Organized Crime's report in April 2023 highlighted that analyses of the connection between Afghanistan's illicit economy and conflict have been narrowly focused on the opium economy and its by-products.
 The ephedra economy as a key ingredient in crystal meth is also a contentious issue with varying opinions on its significance, though UN agencies tend to downplay its relevance, and some independent analysts suggest that it is unlikely to replace the higher quality South East Asian meth.
 These various sectors are crucial to the crime-conflict nexus in Afghanistan and require greater attention.

 Social conditions

-Unemployment among a large portion of the population and rudimentary basic services are major factors behind crime.
+Unemployment among a large portion of the population and rudimentary basic services have been major factors behind crime.
 Other forms of crime include robbery as well as kidnappings and assault.
 Many riots have occurred in the country in response to various political and other issues.
+Kidnapping has been reduced from 33 in 2023 to only 3 in 2026.